Aircloak/aircloak/cloak/README.md

 MIX_ENV=test mix fuzzer.run --queries 10
 ```

 Note that the `queries` option specifies how many queries to run.
-This test runs against the configuration specified in
+This test runs against the same configuration as the
-`priv/config/fuzzer.json`, currently it uses the same data source set as `compliance`.
-You can use `mix gen.test_data`
-to create these databases:
+compliance tests.
+You can use `mix gen.test_data` to create these databases:

 ```
 MIX_ENV=test mix gen.test_data compliance 10